haxpor/vkdocs-manpages-autogensh/README.md

 [Vulkan-Docs](https://github.com/KhronosGroup/Vulkan-Docs) has man source files which can be converted into manpages with a few clean-up/reformat ontop but their decision doesn't include maintaining of manpages generation code in the repo.
 So in short, it is possible to do it and this project will serve that purpose.

+# Pre-Built Manpages for Downloads

+In case you don't have time or don't want to build it yourself, head over to this repository's [release](https://github.com/haxpor/Vulkan-Docs/releases) section, then you can download manpages as zip file there.
+Extract it to your system proper location then you're ready to use.

 # Example

 Notice those <u>normative</u> keywords, and **inline code** format.